Nevada residency for nomads: benefits and requirements

 Cons of South Dakota domicile:

 • Cannot use a PMB (Private Mailbox) address for unemployment taxes, which might be a limitation for some nomads.
 This means that if you are a W-2 employee, you could struggle to find accommodation in South Dakota.
-Due to this, many nomads and RVers are leaving the state in favor of Florida or Texas.
+As a result, many nomads and RVers are leaving the state for Florida or Texas.

 • Limited access to international airports could be a downside for those frequently traveling abroad.